AlbrechtL/welle.io/README.GUI_2.md

 	FIC_FLAG		= 9,	// parameter is an int
 	STEREO_FLAG		= 10	// parameter is an int

-For building gui_4 using qmake/make, see GUI_1
+For building gui_2 using qmake/make.
+Note that this version still strongly depends on Qt, so although there are no visual signs, the Qt libraries need to be installed.